SMCduke/SMCduke/README.md

 - 👋 Hi, I’m @SMCduke
 - 👀 I’m interested in Music
-- 🌱 I’m currently learning roo much
+- 🌱 I’m currently learning too much
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: Im a musician(violin specifically)
+- ⚡ Fun fact: Im a musician (violin specifically)

 <!---
 SMCduke/SMCduke is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.